You log into your Meta Business Suite and see the red banner: “Your ad account has been disabled.” No warning. No clear reason.

 - Used a personal profile that isn’t linked to a real person (no photo, no friends, new account).

 Your ad account can be locked until you pass verification.
+Meta now requires document verification for many accounts, including a government issued ID and proof of business ownership.

 Policy Violations by a Connected Page or App